 Facilitating multidisciplinary coordination among practitioners and academics working on the economic, behavioral, and emotional implications of global health emergencies

-The Challenge’s inaugural round will comprise a total Prize Fund of up to £10M.
+The Challenge’s inaugural round will comprise a total Prize Fund of £6M.
 Across the Challenge Areas (Identify, Respond, Recover), The Trinity Challenge seeks to identify a transformative solution to win a grand prize award of up to £2M.
 The remaining funds will be allocated to further winning submissions, for up to £1M per solution.
 At least one award per Challenge Area is expected.

 Solutions can focus on COVID-19 but should also be applicable for future health emergencies.
 Solutions should encourage collaboration of individuals, organizations, institutions, and/or governments.
 Successful solutions should also demonstrate reasonable potential to achieve measurable impact within the next three years and provide a public good that is globally accessible under fair, reasonable and non-discriminatory terms.